 - Product: Companies researching the product form begin to produce small quantities of the product, primarily for testing or to build initial awareness (e.g., for display at trade shows).

 - Prices: Initial market price is discussed and if there are active test markets the company may be testing different price levels.

 - Promotion: Promotion often begins prior to product launch as marketers prime the market.
 Emphasis may be on public relations in an attempt to encourage the media to discuss the product prior to launch.
-If a real test market is used the companies may be using several promotional options including advertising and sales promotion.
+If a real test market is used, companies may be using several promotional options, including advertising and sales promotion.

-- Profits: A small amount of revenue may be generated if real test markets are used, but overall marketers continue to experience substantial costs.
+- Profits: A small amount of revenue may be generated if real test markets are used but, for the most part. marketers continue to experience substantial costs.